 Drawing of Aedes aegypti

-Yellow fever is a viral hemorrhagic disease spread between humans, as well as between certain other primates and humans, by the bite of yellow fever-infected mosquitoes.
-The virus is called simply Yellow fever virus and belongs to the virus family Flaviviridae.
+Yellow fever is a viral disease spread to humans, as well as between certain other primates and humans, by the bite of infected mosquitoes.
+The virus is called simply Yellow fever virus, named for the jaundice that affects some patients, and belongs to the virus family Flaviviridae.

 There are three main types of the disease: